panaschristou/grid-datasets/README.md

 # Grid Datasets
-Datasets for Grid Data used in Machine Learning
-We split the data to their corresponding domains and give links to Google Drive for easy access
+This repository contains datasets related to the power grid and can be used for machine learning applications.
+We have split the data into their corresponding domains and provided links to Hugging Face for easy access.

-## Power System Grid Reconfiguration
+## Power Distribution System Reconfiguration
 ### Papers
 LLM4DistReconfig: A Fine-tuned Large Language Model for Power Distribution Network Reconfiguration [ [link](https://arxiv.org/abs/2501.14960) ]
 ### Datasets